World > Africa > Eastern Africa > Madagascar

 Violent crime, such as armed carjacking, banditry, mugging, home invasion, and kidnapping can occur at any time.
 Local police often lack the resources and training to respond effectively to serious criminal incidents in these areas:

-• The area along the unnamed road connecting the city of Tsiroanomandidy in the Bongolava Region with the coastal city of Maintirano in the Melaky Region; and
+• The area along the unnamed road connecting the city of Tsiroanomandidy (Bongolava Region) to the coastal city of Maintirano (Melaky Region).

 • The area in and around the city of Betroka in the Anosy Region.